 Murphy served as project manager for the City’s successful opposition effort to a proposed 56 million-ton sand and gravel mine.
 He was able to help secure congressional approval of appropriations language preventing re-issuance of prior federal mining contracts and efforts that ultimately lead to the cancellation of mining contracts by the U.S. Department of the Interior.

-Murphy also helped the City secure $20 million in congressionally directed spending for road arterial connecting Interstate 5 and State Route 14; the Cross-Valley Connector and also led the city’s American Recovery and Reinvestment Act funding effort, resulting in the award of over $21 million in formula based and competitive grant allocations.
+Murphy also led the City’s efforts to obtain enactment into law of landmark state legislation to prohibit use of self-regenerating water softeners within the Santa Clarita Valley in an effort toward achieving local compliance with Regional Water Quality Control Board chloride mandates.
+In addition, he helped the City secure $20 million in congressionally directed spending for road arterial connecting Interstate 5 and State Route 14; the Cross-Valley Connector and also led the City’s American Recovery and Reinvestment Act funding effort, resulting in the award of over $21 million in formula based and competitive grant allocations.

-He is a Past President of the Simi Valley Unified School District’s Special Education Advisory Committee; working with district staff, parents and stakeholders to identify needs and opportunities for enhancing educational opportunities for special needs students.
+Murphy has deep roots in Ventura County, having served as Chairman of the Simi Valley Unified School District’s Facilities Committee charged with identifying pupil growth trends and facility needs.
+Mike is a Past President of the Simi Valley Unified School District’s Special Education Advisory Committee; working with district staff, parents and stakeholders to identify needs and opportunities for enhancing educational opportunities for special needs students.
 He served as Board President (2006) and Member of Board of Directors (2002-2010) of Ride-On Therapeutic Horsemanship, which provides equine therapy lessons to disabled children and adults.
 Ride-On has locations in Chatsworth and Thousand Oaks.